jdeschamps/htSMLM/guide/using-htsmlm.md

 The filter panel offer controls for one or two filter wheels.
 Only one filter can be selected in each row, setting the GUI property "**Filter wheel position**" (or **Filter wheel 2 position**) to the corresponding state.

 All texts and colors, as well as the panel title, can be set in the properties tab of the EMU configuration wizard.
+You can choose between one or two filter wheels by checking/unchecking **Single FW panel** in the Settings.

 #### Focus panel